5 Stunning Order Confirmation Email Examples for You To Steal Today

 Zalando’s transactional order confirmation email has notable upgrades:

-• A content block with essential information regarding order placement, returns, and modifications.
+- A content block with essential order placement, returns, and modification information.

 This giant ecommerce retailer seems to put everything with the best into one email.
-However, it might have a reason for this.
+However, there might be a reason for this.
 A vast open rate and active engagement within this email might be one of them.

 The Order Confirmation Page